As an Amazon Associate, I earn from qualifying purchases. See my disclosures for more information.

 Every once in a while, you have, shall we say, a bandit or a critter that destroys your vent.
 If you’re lucky, they just tear the grid of hardware cloth out but I have actually talked to two customers who had whole vents taken out by these bandits with ringed tails.
 Racoons are bastards.
 There, now it’s out.

 Clearing Foundation Vents

-You have to clear vents of all dirt and leaf debris on a regular, usually yearly, basis.
-Many people actually block their vents with Styrofoam plugs in the winter which you can do temporarily.
+You have to clear vents of all dirt and leaf debris on a regular, usually yearly, basis as part of good homeowner maintenance.
+Many people actually block their vents with Styrofoam plugs in the winter to keep the cold out and lower their heating bills.
+You can do that temporarily.
 You just need to make sure to unclear your vents as soon as the threat of freezing is over.

 Types of Soffit Vents

-Clearing Soffit Vents
+Soffit Puck Vents